justinthomasmann/ReproducibleWorkflowWrkshp/README.md

 The goal of ReproducibleWorkflowWrkshp is to ...

-verify that I can create a GitHub repository from RStudio
+verify that I can create a GitHub repository from RStudio using "use_github()"